 Oral and Maxillofacial Surgeons

-Oral and Maxillofacial Surgeons complete training to gain expertise in corrective surgical techniques.
-They treat mouth, facial structure, jaw, and neck problems.
-This includes placing dental implants.
+Oral and maxillofacial surgeons complete training to gain expertise in corrective surgical techniques.
+They treat mouth, facial structure, jaw, and neck problems, including the placement of dental implants.

-Dentists may also choose to complete an endodontic residency which takes two years.
-This additional training includes the placement of dental implants.
-After finishing the residency and passing the exam they’re board-certified endodontists.
+Dentists may also choose to complete a two-year endodontic residency, which includes training in dental implant placement.
+After finishing the residency and passing the exam, they become board-certified endodontists.

 Online Patient Reviews

 When searching for the right dentist, consider reading online customer reviews.
-It’s important, to remember that most satisfied people don’t take the time to write a review.
-More often, you find comments from people who are extremely happy or very upset.
+Keep in mind that most satisfied people don’t take the time to write a review.
+More often, you’ll find comments from people who are extremely happy or very upset.

 Comparing Dental Implant Costs

-When exploring the cost of implants, it’s key to understand that your situation is unique.
-Costs depend on how much treatment you need.
-If you require tooth extraction, tissue grafts, bone grafts, or sinus lifts, it will cost more.
+When exploring implant costs, it’s crucial to understand that your situation is unique.
+Costs depend on the extent of treatment you need.
+If you require tooth extraction, tissue grafts, bone grafts, or sinus lifts, the cost will be higher.

-The following costs are only estimates and can vary based on where you live.
+The following costs are estimates and may vary based on your location:

 - Single implant: $2,400 to $3,000